 Matteo Ricci Institute offers a cohort model in which students have the opportunity of forming lasting bonds with their peers throughout the duration of their education.
 Due to our small class sizes, averaging 25 students, professors are able to engage with students on a deeper level.

 At Matteo Ricci Institute, our programs lend themselves to creating a foundation for further learning.
 Add another degree, major, minor, and study abroad!
 Check out our programs to start creating your blueprint.

-This program offers you the ability to earn two degrees in a total of four years or graduate in three years rather than the typical four years.
+This program offers you the ability to earn a graduate degree in three years or two degrees in a total of four years.

 Gain classroom experience and hone your teaching skills throughout your education.
 You can also specialize in elementary education, preparing to apply for a Washington State K-8 teaching certificate.

 Stand out in the crowd with a boost to your major and experience small, creative classes.
 Complement your hard skills with complex thinking.